Dr. Andrew Greendorfer

 Jessica Greendorfer, PhD, DVM received her Bachelor’s degree from Purdue University in 1996.
 She received a doctorate in Biochemistry from the University of Alabama at Birmingham in 2004.
 She graduated summa cum laude from the College of Veterinary Medicine at Auburn University in 2006.
 She received the Veterinary Emergency and Critical Care Society Senior Student Award, the AAHA Senior Student Award and the Merck Veterinary Manual Award.
 Jessica worked as an emergency veterinarian in Alabama and New Jersey prior to coming to Lambertville.
 She enjoys both general practice and emergency medicine.

 The Greendorfers attended high school together in Maplewood, NJ and were married in 1998.
-They have two wonderful children, three dogs, and three cats.
+They have two wonderful children, two dogs, and two cats.
 They spend most of their free time with their kids and enjoy music, Rangers hockey, and reading.